 - heavily-trafficked websites

-Affiliate marketing uses a performance-based payment model, eg Cost per Action - in which payment is closely aligned with results.
-Affiliate marketing programmes can be set up and managed in house or alternately outsourced to a third party provider, eg affiliate networks.
+Affiliate marketing uses a performance-based payment model, eg Cost per Action.
+Payment is closely aligned with results.
+You can set up and manage affiliate marketing programmes in house.
+You could also outsource to a third party provider, eg affiliate networks.

 Successful affiliate marketing requires ongoing management and can be quite time intensive.
 There are also certain risks such as including poor ad placement - which can result in poor response or reputational damage - and competitive keyword bidding on your brand terms by affiliate networks.